 Like scrambled eggs, tofu scramble is seriously like the easiest meal to whip up.
 Unlike eggs, however, tofu scramble is free from cholesterol and is cruelty-free!
 Add veggies in and you have a healthy, balanced meal.
 You can get really creative with it, adding in things like red/green peppers, diced onions, beans, kale, and the list goes on.

-For the “ham,” I used Tofutti tempeh bacon, which is by far the best tempeh on the market.
+For the “ham,” I used Tofutti tempeh bacon which is thick cut and has a very similar texture to ham, but with a smokey bacon flavor.
+Tofutti definitely has best tempeh on the market.
 Lightly grease a pan with oil, throw some slices in as you would any bacon, and voila.
 No piggies harmed here.

 1 package extra firm tofu (I prefer Nasoya brand)